Invoca/developer-docs/source/api_documentation/network_integration/ringpools/index.rst

     - boolean
     - true or false.
 Selects this RingPool if the advertiser has multiple RingPools for the campaign and the web integration code does not specify which pool to use.

+  * - destination_phone_number
+    - A phone number to be associated with the RingPool.
+    - When using Destinations UI or the forward to destination IVR node, this number will be used.

 Endpoint:

 ``https://invoca.net/api/@@NETWORK_API_VERSION/<network_id>/advertisers/<advertiser_id_from_network>/advertiser_campaigns/<advertiser_campaign_id_from_network>/ring_pools/<ring_pool_id_from_network>.json``